DB2-Samples/db2r/README.md

 RESTORE DATABASE TAXIDB FROM "/db2fs/backups" TAKEN AT 20170620131623 TO "/db2fs" INTO TAXIDB WITHOUT PROMPTING;

 Connectivity must be set up by installing Data Server Driver and configuring an ODBC Data Source in the ODBC Data Source Administrator (64-bit).

+For details on how to download the sample database, please refer to the SampleData readme.